Last updated December 26, 2020.

 Please visit this link, and review the information carefully.

-The Government of Canada is extending interest-free loans of up to $40K, with 25% of the unpaid balance being forgiven, if the remaining 75% is repaid by December 31, 2022.
+The Government of Canada initially extended interest-free loans of up to $40K, with 25% of the unpaid balance being forgiven, if the remaining 75% is repaid by December 31, 2022.
 No personal guarantees are required.